Nepeta racemosa ‘Alba’

 Sow indoors in punnets at any time / or scatter in garden in spring.

-Sow seed on the surface of good quality seed raising mix.
-Press gently into surface.
-Cover seed lightly with mix to depth of diameter of seed.
+First sow seed on the surface of good quality seed raising mix.
+Press the seeds gently into surface to ensure good contact.

-Then place in warm, well-lit position.
-Light helps germination.
+Then place the punnet in warm, well-lit position.
+Light helps germination with these seeds.

 Temperatures of 15-20°C optimum for rapid germination.